Bruins clinch playoff berth with 4-0 win over Lightning - News 12 Now

 Marchand has been suspended six times in his career and was fined the maximum $10,000 by the league earlier this season for a questionable hit.

+“It was an undisciplined penalty.
+There’s no question about that,” Marchand said.
+“It could have cost the team a very important game, but the guys did a great job of rallying and having a huge game.”

-NOTES: Marchand has a career-high 39 goals and is trying to become Boston’s first 40-goal scorer since Glen Murray had 44 in 2002-03. … Lightning C Steven Stamkos (right knee surgery) missed his 62nd straight game, but said he could still return this week if the club needs him and he’s ready.
+NOTES: Boston C Patrice Bergeron went 17-0 on faceoffs. … The Bruins improved to 18-7 since Bruce Cassidy took over as interim coach after Claude Julien was fired in February. … Marchand has a career-high 39 goals and is trying to become Boston’s first 40-goal scorer since Glen Murray had 44 in 2002-03. … Lightning C Steven Stamkos (right knee surgery) missed his 62nd straight game, but said he could still return this week if the club needs him and he’s ready.
 “As long as we’re still in the mix, I consider it worth it,” Stamkos said. … Tampa Bay C Gabriel Dumont was not with the club after leaving to be with his pregnant wife.
-Dumont’s absence combined with a string of injuries this season left Tampa Bay playing a man short Tuesday. … Marchand is Boston’s first player with back-to-back 30-goal seasons since Glen Murray in 2004.
+Dumont’s absence combined with a string of injuries this season left Tampa Bay playing a man short Tuesday.

 UP NEXT